MediaMath/lambda-cron/README.md

 #### upload-tasks

 Upload tasks to S3 bucket to run with lambda-cron.
-It will sync the directory deleting tasks have been deleted from local.
+It will sync the directory with S3 deleting tasks have been deleted from the local directory.

 Parameters: